, also known as Vat Savitri Vrat

 cherished by married women across North India, Maharashtra, Goa, and Gujarat.
 It is a beautiful expression of love and devotion towards their spouses, symbolized by tying a ceremonial thread around a sacred banyan tree on the auspicious day of ‘Purnima

-‘ (no moon day) in the month of ‘Jyeshtha’ in the ancient Hindu calendar (which falls in May-June in the Gregorian calendar). .
-Fasting begins on ‘trayodashi’ (the 13th day) and finishes on Purnima or Amavasya.
-The festival is centred on the legend of Savitri and Satyavan as told in the Mahabharata.
+‘ (new moon) in the month of ‘Jyeshtha’ as per the ancient Hindu calendar, which usually falls in May-June according to the Gregorian calendar.
+The fasting rituals commence on the 13th day (‘trayodashi’) and culminate on Purnima or Amavasya.
+The festival revolves around the legendary tale of Savitri and Satyavan from the epic Mahabharata

 Get Your Couple’s Horoscope

 During Vat Savitri Vrat

 , married Indian women fast and offer prayers for the well-being and longevity of their husbands and children.
 According to Hindu mythology, Savitri, on this day, convinced Lord Yamaraja, the God of Death, to revive her beloved husband, Satyavan.
 Her unwavering faith and devotion touched Lord Yamaraja’s heart, prompting him to grant her wish and reunite her with her spouse.
 Since then, married women have been observing this vrat and offering prayers to the revered ‘Vat’ (bargad or banyan) tree, seeking protection for their husbands’ prosperity and the prosperity of their families.